 TUID Working Group

-Below are the major reasons for using a Transport Load ID for shipment analytics, supply chain visibility, and better, more informed decision-making.
+Below are the major reasons for using a Load ID such as the Transport Unit Identifier (TUID) for shipment analytics, supply chain visibility, and better, more informed decision-making.

 - Not Tied To Carrier.
 First, the Load ID connects not to a specific carrier, but to the shipper who generated the shipment requirement.
 At its essence, the shipment Load ID represents the shipper’s need to transport goods.